nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 ## Appendix: CommonJS

-Before Modules became a standard in JavaScript, there where a lot of different patterns for implementing modules.
+Before Modules became a standard in JavaScript, there were a lot of different patterns for implementing modules.
 The most popular one was the one that Node.js was based on.
 It’s called CommonJS, and it’s still widely used.

 In this section, we will try to learn the basics of CommonJS.
 Besides the syntax, there are fundamental differences on how the two approaches resolve the modules.
 CommonJS imports are dynamically resolved at runtime, whereas in ES Modules imports are static.